aalllee/convexHull2D/README.md

 #### What is a Convex Hull:
 	Let's first take a look at the definition of a convex hull before exploring the possible use cases of the plugin.

-	Given a set of coplanar points _S_, a 2-dimensional convex hull _C_ is a smallest convex polygon that encloses *S*.
+	Given a set of coplanar points S, a 2-dimensional convex hull C is a smallest convex polygon that encloses S.

 ![image](images/chull_def.png)